asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 As we will see in the chapters of inferential statistics, many of the statistical test can only be applied to normal (bell-shaped) populations.

-Normal distributions are symmetrical and mesokurtic, and therefore, they have both the coefficients of symmetry and kurtosis 0.
+Normal distributions are symmetrical and mesokurtic, and therefore, their coefficients of symmetry and kurtosis are equal to 0.
 So, a way of checking if a sample comes from a normal population is looking how far are the coefficients of skewness and kurtosis from 0.

 In general, the normality of population is rejected when $g_1$ or $g_2$ are outside the interval $[-2,2]$.